How React Works Under the Hood?

 }

-React traverses the JSX recursively from the parent element.
-In this case, the parent is a <div> element.
-You can see here that the children are defined in the props property of an element.
-This <div> element has two children, <h1> and <div> . <h1> element in turn has a text element (”Want to learn about Virtual DOM?”) which gets defined as a child to <h1> in the tree structure.
-And this is how the DOM is converted to a Virtual DOM with nested elements.
+React starts by examining the JSX code recursively, beginning with the parent element.
+In this example, the parent is a <div> element.
+The child elements are specified in the props property of each element.
+This <div> has two children: <h1> and another <div>.
+The <h1> element contains a text element ("Want to learn about Virtual DOM?"), which is treated as a child of <h1> in the tree structure.
+This process is how the real DOM is translated into a virtual DOM with nested elements.

-The type defined in the Virtual DOM, in general, refers to the type of HTML DOM element.
-If you have noticed in the example above, we have used a React Component <Button />.
-Now, this is not a conventional HTML element.
-Hence, React treats these components a little differently.
-If it’s a functional component, React directly calls the function with its assigned props and if it’s a class component, React creates a new instance of the class component and calls its render method.
+The type specified in the virtual DOM generally corresponds to the type of HTML DOM element.
+For instance, in the example above, we use a React component <Button />, which isn’t a standard HTML element.
+React handles these components differently.
+If it's a functional component, React directly calls the function with its assigned props.
+For a class component, React creates a new instance of the class and calls its render method.

-The key and ref properties are the same props that you know are used in components. key is required while rendering a list of elements, which we will see later in the article and ref are the references we pass in any HTML DOM element to manipulate the element like for managing focus.
-You can learn more about refs here.
+The key and ref properties are the same props you use in components.
+The key property is essential when rendering a list of elements, which we'll discuss later.
+The ref property allows you to reference any HTML DOM element for tasks like managing focus.
+You can learn more about refs in React documentation.

-This is what a virtual DOM is in a broader sense.
-Every time a React component updates, React builds a new tree in memory.
-Creating javascript objects in memory on every update is much faster than updating the actual DOM since DOM operations are expensive to perform.
+This explanation gives you a broad understanding of the virtual DOM.
+Every time a React component updates, React constructs a new tree in memory.
+Creating JavaScript objects in memory during each update is much faster than making changes to the actual DOM, as DOM operations are costly in terms of performance.

 Monitor how your React app for errors and performance with Zipy!
 Also resolve errors faster.